 Autolytic Debridement - This uses the body's own enzymes and moisture to re-hydrate, soften, and liquefy non-viable tissue.
 Autolytic debridement is selective so that only necrotic tissue is liquefied.
 Autolytic debridement can be achieved with hydrocolloids, hydrogels and transparent films.

 Enzymatic Debridement - Chemical enzymes, derived from microorganisms including clostridium, histolyticum, collagenase, varidase, papain, and Bromelian, are used to slough off necrotic tissue.

-- Mechanical debridement - Hydrotherapy is the use of water to remove dead and types of unwanted tissue.
-The technique includes wound irrigation and therapeutic irrigation with suction where a syringe and catheter tube is used to wash away dead tissue.
+- Mechanical debridement - Hydrotherapy is the use of water to remove dead and other types of unwanted tissue.
+The technique includes wound irrigation and therapeutic irrigation with suction, where a syringe and catheter tube is used to wash away dead tissue.

 - Maggot Therapy - A small number of a special species of maggots are introduced into the ulcer.
 These eat only the dead skin and produce chemicals that promote healing.